On the cover: Decorative

 It’s not that simple.
 Even though both models use the Transformer architecture, they speak completely different mathematical languages.

 If you feed ViT output directly into an LLM, it looks like gibberish.
 It’s like trying to plug a Nintendo cartridge into a toaster.
-We needed a “Rosetta Stone”—a way to align these two worlds.
+We needed a “Rosetta Stone” - a guide/projector that bring the two worlds together.

 The Matchmaker (CLIP)